-Councilmember Andre Dickens was elected citywide to the Atlanta City Council Post 3 at Large in November 2013 and was the only Councilmember who was re-elected unopposed in November 2017.
-This past term, Dickens has served as the chair of the Public Safety & Legal Administration and Community Development & Human Services Committees.
-He has served on the Code Enforcement & Budget Commissions as well as the Boards of the Atlanta Beltline, Invest Atlanta, and the Center for Civil and Human Rights.
+Council member Dickens was elected citywide to the Atlanta City Council Post 3 at-Large in November 2013.
+He previously served as the chairman of the Public Safety Committee and the Community Development Committee, as well as on the boards of the Atlanta BeltLine, Invest Atlanta, and the Center for Civil and Human Rights.

 Dickens served as the Assistant Director of Outreach Initiatives for Georgia Tech’s Office of Institute Diversity.
 He spearheaded the African-American Male Institute, which resulted in a significant increase in the GPA and graduation rate among black males.
 He also managed the Focus graduate school recruitment program and the Challenge Program that helps hundreds of students successfully transition into college life each year.